jdalrymple/gitbeaker/README.md

 - Added support for UserGPGKeys
 - Added support for UserImpersonationTokens
 - Added support for SystemHooks
+- Added support for Events.
+This is also exposed in Projects and Users under the events function
 - Fixed the missing options parameter for the ProjectMembers and GroupMemebers APIs in PR [#45] thanks to [Stefan Hall](https://github.com/Marethyu1)
 - Supporting both camelCase and snake_case option properties: `projects.all({perPage:5}) === projects.all({per_page: 5})`